fatih/sicp/notes.md

   structure`.
 We can also omit variable passing to the internal definitions, by just not to pass and change the formal parameters of the internal definitions.
-  So if the procedure has a variable `x` and there are internal (privates) definitions in the block structure requring it, we just remove them. `x` will be then a `free variable` for the internal definitions, but a `bound variable` for the procedure itself.
+  So if the procedure has a variable `x` and there are internal (privates) definitions in the block structure requiring it, we just remove them. `x` will be then a `free variable` for the internal definitions, but a `bound variable` for the procedure itself.
 This is called `lexical scoping`.
-Basically in `Go` terms, we create a function and several anonymous functions, which all capture the argument for the inital function.
+Basically in `Go` terms, we create a function and several anonymous functions, which all capture the argument for the initial function.
 An example for `block structure` and `lexical scoping` from the book is:

 		(define (sqrt x)